Sam Holcroft

-Sam Holcroft is a British playwright.
+Sam Holcroft is a British playwright and screenwriter.

 Early life

 Holcroft studied Biology at the University of Edinburgh.
 During her time as a student she wrote two plays for the Edinburgh University Theatre Company and was part of the Traverse Theatre's young writers group.
 Initially intending to study for a Ph.D., she questioned her choices and took a year out from education, during which time she was commissioned for her first play.

 Currently, Holcroft is a "Writer-in-Residence" at the Royal National Theatre.